deepshika-sharma/Building-Damage-Assessment/README.md

 There are two main goals for this project:
 1. Detecting buildings in the images
 2. Classifiying the level of damage.

+Firstly, masks were created for the images and then patches were created for the images and masks, which were then used in the models.

 The models used in the project are Res-Net and U-Net.
 These models are used for classification and image segmentation problems.